 The main risks of dental bridges are:

-It's important to follow a recommend oral hygiene routine to keep surrounding teeth healthy.
-If you care for your teeth and bridge properly, they can last 5 to 7 years at a minimum.
-Regular cleanings and dental care can extend the lifespan of your bridge to 10+ years and prevent any dental emergencies.
+It's important to follow a recommended oral hygiene routine to keep surrounding dentition healthy.
+If you care for your teeth and dentistry properly, they can last 5 to 7 years at a minimum.
+Regular cleanings and dentalcare treatment can extend the lifespan of your bridge to 10+ years and prevent any dental emergencies.

-When having a bridge placed, the most common questions are:
+When having a bridge placed, the most common dental questions from our Langley patients are:

 Is it hard to eat with a bridge?